kate-martino/DATA332_Final_Project/README.md

 ## T-Test

 ## Mean, Median, Max, Min
+In this section you will see a variety of visualizations that show the descriptive statistics of the Cabbage Butterfly data.
+We preformed calculations and visualized this data by splitting the data into two groups, the left and right data.
+By doing this we were able to look at each of the variables in those groups and analyze their correlation.
+The first visualization you will see is a stacked line graph showing the median apex, length, and width of the left and right data over time.
+You can see that both the left and right wing data are very similar when it comes to the peaks and valleys represented on the graph.
+The next graph is a scatter plot showing the correlation between the right and left data.
+This correlation is positive and very strong because as you can tell from, the visualization it is very linear.
+This makes a lot of sense because the two variables being looked at are the left and right side of the cabbage butterfly and a butterfly is symmetrical.
+Lastly, the boxplot visual shows the descriptive statistics for the data in a different manner.
+Here we can draw a similar conclusion regarding the symmetry of butterfly.

 <img src = "Images/Median_by_decade" height="500" width="700">
 <img src = "Images/Corr_Left_Right" height="500" width="700">
 <img src = "Images/Boxplot_Left_Right_Data" height="500" width="700">